 The FeedSlider uses some quite complicated code behind the scenes, which can be used to read a raw feed and convert the Atom or RSS code into reusable HTML code.
 FeedSlider can be used with most common types of Atom or RSS feeds, however those which contain invalid XML code are less likely to work.
 If you plan on using the FeedSlider stack in conjunction with a specific feed, it would certainly be worthwhile downloading and trying the free demo version first.
-From tests done by other users, it was found that the FeedSlider stack has about a 92% success rate.
+From tests done by other users, it was found that the FeedSlider stack has about a half-and-half success rate.

 Recent articles from a blog